aws-samples/amazon-textract-transformer-pipeline/notebooks/review/README.md

 Assuming you have [Node.js installed](https://nodejs.org/en/download/), then from this folder you can run:

 - `npm install` to install the required dependencies
-- `npm run dev` to start continuously monitoring, building and serving the app as you make changes (see http://localhost:3000 and http://localhost:3000/index-noliquid.html in your browser)
+- `npm run dev` to start continuously monitoring, building and serving the app as you make changes (see http://localhost:3000 and http://localhost:3000/index-noliquid.html in your browser if running this locally, or refer to the "Building in SageMaker" section below in SageMaker)
 - `npm run build` to build the final A2I-ready template file to `dist/index.html`

 Once the final template is built, you can test it out further with the [SageMaker RenderUiTemplate API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html) (via AWS SDKs for [Python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.render_ui_template), [JavaScript](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sagemaker/classes/renderuitemplatecommand.html), or others) before loading in to Amazon A2I or Amazon SageMaker Ground Truth.